xman213/guilded.gg-gen/README.md

-Remakine this becuease I made this when I was a skid
+Remaking this becuease I made this when I was a skid